gillins/symbols_check/README.md

 ./athenb_hidden
 ./athenb_hidden_last
 ```
-Confirm that both "Hello from scipy_a" and "Hello from scipy_b" is printed when athenb_hidden/athenb_hidden_last is run (and just "Hello from scipy_a" printed twice when athenb is run.
+Confirm that both "Hello from scipy_a" and "Hello from scipy_b" is printed when athenb_hidden/athenb_hidden_last is run (and just "Hello from scipy_a" printed twice when athenb is run).

 ## OSX